mii9000/react-asp-net-core-docker/docs/readme.md

 Solution was approached by first drawing out ERD and application architecture on whiteboard.
 All initial questions and assumptions were drawn on the board right after reading the problem statement.

 #### SPA.Data
-This .NET Standard library encapsulates data layer and its logic so that if its required to move from file based storage to a different kind of storage then very few changes would be required.
+This .NET Standard library encapsulates data layer and its logic so that if its required to move from one storage to a different kind of storage then very few changes would be required.
 - Repository Pattern
 - Async APIs

 #### SPA.Web
-This is the ASP.NET Core project that is serving both the clientside and API Endpoints.
+This is the ASP.NET Core project that is serving both the clientside and API endpoints.
-- REST Principles
+- REST
 - Options Pattern
 - DI
 - JWT